AnchorFreePartner/hydrasdk-demo-ios/README.md

 Once the application is created, go to *Project > Targets*, and in menu bar select *Editor > Add Target*.
 Choose *Network Extension*, provide the name and bundle ID for this [**Network Extension**](https://developer.apple.com/reference/networkextension) target.

 Set `NSExtensionPrincipalClass` in `NSExtension` dictionary of `Info.plist` to `AFHydraTunnelProvider`, also add new key to a plist root: `AFNetworkExtensionDelegate` with a value that is your VPN Delegate class.
-For example, if your delegate named VPNDelegate, then the value would be `(PRODUCT_MODULE_NAME).VPNDelegate`
+For example, if your delegate named VPNDelegate, then the value would be `$(PRODUCT_MODULE_NAME).VPNDelegate`

 At the end of this step, you have to have at least two targets:
 * **Application** target